 Once you’re ranking on the first page for a few of your target keyphrases (with SEO) you can step back on heavy investment into SEM — retaining ads on only a few high-performing keywords.

+The organic traffic leading to your website can take more time than paid ads but the effects last longer and provide better click-through rates.
 SEO offers a better ROI over time (given the “evergreen” nature of content), but SEM can’t be overlooked.

 An impressive 40% of all web traffic comes from organic search results while 28% comes from search ad initiatives like SEM.

 SEO improvements help keep your SEM strong

 There is a quality score assigned to each site by Google.

 If people are clicking away from your site and having a bad experience, your quality score dips, and Google will then charge you more per click for your SEM ads.